anrayliu/pyvidplayer2/README.md

 - Subtitle support
 - Play multiple videos in parallel
 - Built in GUI
-- Support for Pygame, Pyglet, and Tkinter
+- Support for Pygame, Pyglet, Tkinter, and PyQT6
 - Can play all ffmpeg supported video formats
 - Post process effects